sguergachi/AuroraGameHub/README.md

 - **Fourth** you need the [H2 Database Engine](http://h2database.com "H2 Database Engine"), which is the current JDBC SQL database Aurora Game Hub uses

-- **Lastly** you need the AuroraCoverDB.h2 Database which is hosted here on the root directory